nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 child A = [head of parent B] + [middle of parent A] + [tail of parent B] child B = [head of parent A] + [middle of parent B] + [tail of parent A]
 ```
-This represents the reproduction of child genotypes from the parent
+This represents the reproduction of child genotypes from the parent.
+The locations(*copoints*) which define head, middle and tail of the sequence will be determined randomly.
 ```python
 from itertools import combinations import random